IP address groups in NTA

 After selecting an IP address group, you can edit the IP address groups.
 Changes are applied immediately after you click on Save.
 You can edit only one IP address group at a time.
 You cannot edit IP address groups managed by IPAM.
 You can use CIDR notation for IP ranges.

-After selecting an IP address group, you can click Show for NTA to display IP address groups in resources, or Hide in order to hide them.
+After selecting an IP address group, you can click Show for NTA to display IP address groups in widgets, or Hide in order to hide them.
 You can filter out the IP address groups that are either shown or hidden in the sidebar on the IP Address Groups Management page.

-As of NTA 2020.2, you can import IP address Groups managed by SolarWinds IPAM.
+You can import IP address Groups managed by SolarWinds IPAM.
 For more information, see IP address groups unification with IPAM.